Yen repairs some damage as dollar power-charge relents

 By Marc Jones

-LONDON, Feb 21 (Reuters) - Japan's yen bounced sharply in early European trading on Friday, as traders swooped back into the currency after its worst four-day run in over two years.
+LONDON, Feb 21 (Reuters) - The yen regained its footing on Friday, as traders swooped back into the Japanese currency after its worst four-day run in more than two years.

-The Japanese currency had lost 2% against the dollar in the previous two days alone as worries about the impact of the coronavirus on Asia had spread, but its early burst in London left it up 0.5% on the day at 111.5 yen.
+The yen had lost 2% against the dollar in the previous two days alone as worries about the impact of the coronavirus outbreak on Asia's major economies spread.

+An early burst in London pushed it up as much as 0.5% to 111.48 yen, though it had edged back slightly to 111.90 by the time the first New York trades trickled in.
 JPY=

 "Traditionally, the support for the yen comes from two sources, general risk-off sentiment and a move to safe-haven bonds," said Saxo Bank's head of FX strategy John Hardy.